The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in New York, US

 Offers Telehealth

-Bela Ajtai is a Neurologist in Amherst, New York.
+Bela Ajtai is a Neurologist practicing medicine in Buffalo, New York.
 Dr. Ajtai is rated as an Advanced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Cerebellar Degeneration, Dementia, Cluster Headache, and Migraine.
+He is also highly rated in 96 other conditions, according to our data.
+His clinical expertise encompasses Cerebellar Degeneration, Dementia, Cluster Headache, and Migraine.

 Advanced in Mitochondrial Trifunctional Protein Deficiency